 A Fast Neutron Reactor (FNR) produces heat at up to about 460 degrees C. The most practical way to convert that heat into electricity is by using the heat to produce high pressure steam.
-For safety the FNR is isolated from the water/steam system by both NaK and nitrate salt heat transport loops.
-Due to the characteristics of the heat transport systems the optimum steam pressure is about 10 MPa.
+For safety the FNR is isolated from the water/steam system by NaK, nitrate salt and heat transport fluid (HTF) loops.
+Due to the characteristics of the heat transport fluids the optimum steam pressure is about 10 MPa.

 Multiple independent heat transport loops are used to provide a high degree of reliability and safety.
 Selected heat transport loops can be shut down without significantly impacting either electricity or heat production/removal.

 The steam expands through steam turbines which in turn drive line synchronous generators that produce 60 Hz 3 Phase electric power.

 The turbine discharge low pressure steam is condensed by a heat sink consisting of circulated low temperature district heating water.
 The low grade heat in this water is used together with water source heat pumps in buildings to provide 60 degree C water for space and domestic hot water heating.
 This district heating arrangement is economic in urban areas of circumpolar countries where concentrations of high rise residential buildings as are common.

 When the low grade heat has no commercial value it is dumped to the atmosphere via distributed cooling towers.

 The main benefits of this system are a four fold electric energy consumption reduction for comfort heating as compared to electric resistance heating and a four fold reduction in the winter electricity demand peak.

 There are secondary benefits relating to avoiding need for new electricity transmission corridors into existing urban centers.

 This web page addresses the equipment layout in the FNR turbo generator halls.